AdobeDocs/experience-manager-65.en/help/sites-classic-ui-authoring/classic-page-author-edit-mode.md

 ### Tags Field {#tags-field}

-This field allows you to select tags:
+This field lets you select tags:

 ![dc_form_tags_use](assets/dc_form_tags_use.png)